uttamLab/cellthon/README.md

-# Cellthon for annotation of nuclei and cells in tissue images
+# Cellthon for Annotation of Nuclei and Cells in Tissue Images

 A Python based graphical user interface (GUI) for annotating cells and their nuclei in tissue images that was developed using Tkinter toolkit.